JimmyKenMerchant/RaspberryPi/pwm_driver/README.md

 * GPIO13 as Output of PWM1

-* GPIO14 as Output of Busy Toggle for Acknowledgment of Command
+* GPIO14 as Output of Busy Toggle for Acknowledgment of Command from Parallel Bus

 * GPIO16 as Output of Playing Signal of PWM0